-- A. Shoreline use and development should be located and designed to minimize the need for fill. - B. The mitigation sequence should be used to limit the size and location of fills. - C. Shoreline fills should be designed and located to avoid causing significant damage to existing ecological values or natural resources, or create a risk of significant injury to life or adjacent property. - D. The perimeter of a fill should be designed to avoid or eliminate erosion and sedimentation impacts, both during initial landfill activities and over time.
-Natural appearing and self-sustaining control methods are preferred over structural methods. - E. Fills for water-dependent uses should be prioritized over fill for other purposes. - F. Allow the deposition of fill material in water areas: - 1.
-For habitat improvement, - 2.
-For a beneficial use in riverbed enhancement;
+- A. Shoreline use and development should be designed and located to minimize the need for fill. - B. The mitigation sequence should be used to limit the size and location of fills. - C. Shoreline fill should be designed and located to avoid causing significant damage to existing ecological values or natural resources, or create a risk of significant injury to life or adjacent property. - D. The perimeter of a fill should be designed to avoid or eliminate erosion and sedimentation impacts, both during initial landfill activities and over time.
+Natural appearing and self-sustaining control methods are preferred over structural methods. - E. Fill for water-dependent uses should be prioritized over fill for other purposes - F. Allow the deposition of fill material in water areas for: - 1.
+Habitat improvement, - 2.
+A beneficial use in riverbed enhancement; - 3.
+Mitigation actions; - 4.
+Water dependent uses;

-- 3. For mitigation actions; - 4.
-For water dependent uses; - 5.
-For public access; or - 6.
-For cleanup and disposal of contaminated sediments. - G. Require a shoreline conditional use permit for any fill placed waterward of the ordinary high-water mark for any use except ecological restoration. - H. Require fill projects to provide mitigation to prevent a net loss of shoreline ecological functions. - I. Prohibit the placement of fill in floodways or wetlands, unless part of an approved ecological restoration activity.
+- 5. Public access; or - 6.
+Clean up and disposal of contaminated sediments. - G. Require a shoreline conditional use permit for any fill placed waterward of the ordinary high-water mark for any use except ecological restoration. - H. Require fill projects to provide mitigation to prevent a net loss of shoreline ecological functions. - I. Prohibit the placement of fill in floodways or wetlands, unless part of an approved ecological restoration activity.